NFL Rumors: Jets Could Be Out Of The Running For Deshaun Watson

-Watson has asked for a trade amid a falling out with Houston’s front office about the direction of the franchise and recent hiring decisions.
-He is seen as one of the most in-demand trade targets in years, with as many as a dozen teams connected to him even despite what could be a historically high price tag.
-The Jets, a team with an arsenal of high draft picks and a desire to acquire a franchise quarterback, were seen as one of the strongest contenders, but ESPN’s Jeremy Fowler reported that this may no longer be the case.
+Watson asked for a trade amid a falling out with Houston’s front office regarding the direction of the franchise and recent hiring decisions.
+He is seen as one of the most in-demand trade targets in years, with as many as a dozen teams connected to him, despite what could be a historically high price tag.
+The Jets, a team with an arsenal of high draft picks and a desire to acquire a franchise quarterback, were seen as one of the strongest contenders, but ESPN’s Jeremy Fowler reported this may no longer be the case.

 .@JFowlerESPN from a source: